PikaIsNotHere/skiovox-pikaED/README.md

-# Pika's edition of the Skiovox Helper
+# Pika's edition of the Skiovox Helper.
+The edition where you wont ever see "pika" or "skiovox" while using it.
 ### The helper extension for the Skiovox exploit.

 I assume you know how to install, but if you dont here: